 Result of block reference trimming.

-Note that the linework on the side to be trimmed highlights in red (ACA 2015 only), to help you visualize the trim results.
+Note that the linework on the side to be trimmed highlights in red (only when hardware acceleration is enabled), to help you visualize the trim results.
 Note also that in the fourth image, the layer of the trim line has been frozen, and that there is a line along the trim line location in each of the trimmed blocks.
 This is because the blocks contained two closed objects: a circle (magenta) and a pentagonal polyline (blue).
 Unlike the TRIM command, when trimmable closed objects are trimmed using the AEC Trim tool, the result remains a closed object.

 AecLineworkTrim on Closed Polyline, Circle and AEC Polygon.